 Falafel is a traditional Middle Eastern dish made using ground chickpeas , onion, garlic & few spices.
-It is deep fried patty or ball, served as snack or in salad bowl with hummus, tahini sauce or yogurt dip.
-The falafel recipe shared here is easy to make, vegan and gluten free.
+It is deep fried patty or ball, served as snack or in salad bowl with hummus, tahini or tzatziki sauce.

 In this post I have shared here 4 ways of cooking falafel :

-Traditionally Falafel balls are deep fried but you can also make them in air fryer, appe pan or bake them for a healthier version.
+Traditionally falafel balls are deep fried on stovetop .
+However if you are looking for healthy falafel recipe with lower calories, you can also cook them in air fryer, oven or appe pan (ebelskiver pan).
 The ingredients & process of making falafel will be same in each method, the only change will be in last step i.e. the cooking method.

 Some of the kep tips or learnings which I am sharing by my experience:

-- Fresh veggies like onion, coriander & garlic etc are added in the mixture which not only impart flavour but also add some moisture to the falafel balls.
-Don’t become over-enthusiastic & add too much of veggies as this will increase the moisture content & you will not able to roll balls out of it.
+1. Fresh veggies like onion, coriander & garlic etc are added in the mixture which not only impart flavour but also add some moisture to the falafel balls.
+Don’t add too much of veggies as this will increase the moisture content & you will not able to roll balls out of it.
 (Been there, Done that 😄!!)

-- Fry on Medium-Low flame,if the oil is too hot the falafel balls will quickly get brown from outside without the inside getting cooked properly.
+2. Fry on Medium-Low flame, if the oil is too hot the falafel balls will quickly get brown from outside without the inside getting cooked properly.

-- Though by following the exact recipe & steps you should be able to make falafel, still if your batter has too much moisture or you are not able to make patty/balls using it, adding some bread crumbs will solve the problem.
+4. Though by following the exact recipe & steps you should be able to make falafel, still if your batter has too much moisture or you are not able to make patty / balls using it, add some bread crumbs.

 Hope you will like this cripsy delicious Falafel recipe !!